shov/toweran/README.md

 * Go whatever you want to have new awesome project `cd ~/Projects`
 * `npx toweran create-project ./new-awesome-project`

+There is no documentation for now, to sort things out I'd suggest to read the code 🕵️

 ### Environment
 It's recommended to use [Nodedock](https://github.com/nodedock/nodedock) (a clone of [Laradock](https://github.com/laradock/laradock))